EetuEkman/solita-dev-academy-2023/README.md

     * Building and sending HTTP requests and handling the response.
     * Displaying the response payload.

-For the database, I chose the Microsoft SQL Server for it's robustness and wide userbase.
+For the database, I initially chose the Microsoft SQL Server for it's robustness and wide userbase.
 I have been asked about T-SQL recently, which is a Microsoft's extension of SQL.
 I went with the Developer edition for it's licensed use as a development and test database in a non-production environment.

+After issued with bulk importing data with ä's and ö's from the flat files I added the option for the PostgreSQL database, which is another robust and popular relational database.

 For the backend, I chose to use ASP.NET Core WebApi for it's familiarity.